anwinsyras/OIBSIP_domain_task2/README.md

 Education – your qualifications (like MCA, BCA) Projects – short info about sample works
 Contact – your email, phone number, LinkedIn
-5. Make It Look Good
-Create a second file called style.css to style the layout, colors, and fonts.
+5.Create a second file called style.css to style the layout, colors, and fonts.
-Link this style file with your web page.
+Link this style file with your web pag
 6. Preview Your Website
 Double-click the index.html file and it will open in your browser.
 You can now see your portfolio.
 7. Edit and Improve
 Check if all details are correct and look neat.
 Adjust layout or text as needed.
-8. Optional: Upload Online
-Create a GitHub account.
-Upload your folder to a GitHub repository.
-Use GitHub Pages to make your site live on the internet.

 ## SCREENSHOTS
 ![image alt](https://github.com/anwinsyras/OIBSIP_domain_task2/blob/3003108a59d6f6922fb9477597c486817f0fede1/Screenshot%202025-07-12%20214737.png)